-The actual average life of a portfolio of mortgage loans and infrastructure loans, which is usually shorter than their contractual maturity, depends on the speed of scheduled repayments and unscheduled prepayments.
+The actual average life of a portfolio of loans, which is usually shorter than their contractual maturity, depends on the speed of scheduled repayments and unscheduled prepayments.
 Higher prepayment rates shorten the average life of a portfolio of mortgage loans.
-In Hong Kong, prepayment occurs for two main reasons: (i) housing turnover: borrowers repaying their mortgage loans upon the sales of the underlying properties; and (ii) refinancing :borrowers refinancing their mortgage loans to obtain lower mortgage rates.
+In Hong Kong, prepayment of mortgage loans occurs for two main reasons: (i) housing turnover: borrowers repaying their mortgage loans upon the sales of the underlying properties, and (ii) refinancing: borrowers refinancing their mortgage loans to obtain lower mortgage rates.